c2FmZQ/c2FmZQ/README.md

 ### <a name="webapp"></a>Progressive Web App

-When the `--enable-webapp` flag is set on the server, it enables a Progressive Web Application written entirely in HTML and javascript.
+When the `--enable-webapp` flag is set on the server (default), it enables a Progressive Web Application written entirely in HTML and javascript.
 All the cryptographic operations are performed in the browser using [Sodium-Plus](https://github.com/paragonie/sodium-plus) and [Secure webstore](https://github.com/AKASHAorg/secure-webstore), and the app